MamoMGD1/ML_101/README.md

 Whether you’re fixing a typo, refining an explanation, adding examples, or contributing new notebooks, **your help is deeply appreciated**.

 Check out our [Contributing Guide](./CONTRIBUTING.md) for full details on how to get started.
-Together, let’s make ML_101 the most approachable and hands-on Machine Learning resource for curious minds 🚀
+Together, let’s make ML_101 the most approachable and hands-on Machine Learning resource for curious minds.

 <div align="center">